purnima143/Kurakoo/README.md

 1. Run `cd server` on your CLI.

-2. Create a `.env` file and paste the MONGO_URL in the given format
+2. Create a `.env` file and paste the MONGO_URL and since node environment in the given format

     ```
     MONGO_URL = <your_url>
+    NODE_ENV = development
     ```
      or